Canada–United States border: 2020–2021 closure

-In response to the COVID-19 pandemic in Canada and the United States, the governments of Canada and the United States agreed to close the border to "non-essential" travel on March 21, 2020, for an initial period of 30 days.
+On March 21, 2020, in response to the COVID-19 pandemic in Canada and United States, the governments of both nations agreed to close the border for "non-essential" travel for an initial period of 30 days.

 The closure was extended 15 times.
-In mid-June 2021, the Canadian government announced it would ease some entry requirements for fully vaccinated Canadian citizens, permanent residents, and foreign nationals starting on July 5.
+In mid-June 2021, the Canadian government announced it would ease some entry requirements for fully vaccinated foreign nationals, permanent residents, and Canadian citizens starting on July 5.

 The closure finally expired on July 21.
 In mid-July, the Canadian government announced that fully vaccinated American citizens and permanent residents could visit Canada starting August 9.
 The American government reopened its land border to fully vaccinated Canadian citizens effective November 8.
 The 2020–21 closure was reportedly the first long-term blanket closure of the border since the War of 1812.

 Business advocacy groups, noting the substantial economic impact of the closure on both sides of the border, called for more nuanced restrictions in place of the blanket ban on non-essential travel.
 The Northern Border Caucus, a group in the U.S. Congress composed of members from border communities, made similar suggestions to the governments of both countries.
 Beyond the closure itself, US President Donald Trump also initially suggested the idea of deploying United States military personnel near the border with Canada in connection with the pandemic.
 He later abandoned the idea following vocal opposition from Canadian officials.

 Security

 Law enforcement approach

 The International Boundary is commonly said to be the world's "longest undefended border"—it is not militarized, although civilian law enforcement is present.
 It is illegal to cross the border outside border controls, as anyone crossing the border must be checked under immigration and customs laws.
-The relatively low level of security measures contrasts with the United States–Mexico border, one-third as long as the Canada–U.S. border, which is actively patrolled by U.S. Customs and Border Protection personnel to prevent illegal immigration and drug trafficking.
+The relatively low level of security measures contrasts with the United States–Mexico border, one-third as long as the Canada–U.S. border, which is actively patrolled by U.S. Customs and Border Protection personnel to prevent drug trafficking and illegal immigration.